PAKISTAN/WOMEN'S VOICES

 Privacy was another obstacle.
 In Pashtun society, men don’t want to see the names and photos of their women relatives published.
 In one house, a man offered to provide answers to the survey questions on behalf of his wife, but I told him that it was the opinion of women that was important to us.
 He eventually agreed, but remained present as I was asking his wife questions.
 He still doubted our intentions, which offended me.
 My mood improved, however, after I was told I couldn’t leave their home without having something to eat or drink first.
 The people of Khyber Pakhtunkhwa are known for their hospitality.
 We were told during training that we must not accept meal offers, but on a few occasions, the hosts insisted so much that we had to accept.

 The main difficulty during the survey was in the request for pictures.
 Conducting the survey itself was not easy.
-Only a third of women agreed to fill out the survey forms and that too after a difficult convincing process.
+Only a third of women agreed to fill out the survey forms and that too was a difficult convincing process.
 Some women who initially agreed to complete the surveys refused to give interviews after we requested pictures.
 Some interviewees obliged, others only agreed to provide pictures in burqas.

 Married and elderly women seemed to take the most interest in our work.
 Young women used smartphones and social media and very rarely listened to the radio.
-And if they did, if was through the Facebook pages for those radio channels.
+And if they did, it was through the Facebook pages for those radio channels.

 Conducting field work in extremely hot weather was also a problem.
 As the radio channel was set to start broadcasts in early September, we had to complete the survey between July and August.
 Those are peak summer months in the country when temperatures easily soar to 40-43-degrees celsius.
 People closed their doors at midday because of the heat.
 We had to change our strategy accordingly and started filling forms from 7:30am-2pm.
 It was a useful experience and our problems reduced significantly.